9611 SE 36th Street

-WSDOT is leading this construction process and intends for the ramp to be open shortly after the Center Roadway Express Lanes are closed in June 2017.
+WSDOT is leading this construction process and intends for the ramp to be open shortly after the Center Roadway Express Lanes are closed in June 2017 -- probably mid-July 2017.

 What’s happening with the proposed lane addition at the 76th Ave westbound on-ramp?

 Sound Transit plans to add a bus-only bypass lane on this ramp, using the existing paved shoulder.
 This ramp may someday be converted to a general purpose lane.

 If SOV access to the Westbound I-90 on-ramp at Island Crest Way is no longer permitted by the Federal Highway Administration (FHWA), could another ramp be built instead at 77th Ave?

 Yes, this may be possible, but the engineering may be difficult.
 The City is pursuing State legislation to fund a study of this potential alternative.

 Where can I find a clear list of projected I-90 ramp closures and restrictions?

 That list can be viewed here.

 Where can I find maps/images of projected ramp closures?

 The major changes to Town Center ramps are depicted here.

 Where can I find a list of the I-90 Access Alternatives that were studied?

 The November 2016 version of that document is in the document archive.
 This explores the various ways that Island drivers could access and use I-90, with and without westbound SOV on-ramp access at Island Crest Way.
 None of the proposed alternatives are currently implemented place.